Wellbeing and Photography

 Here I'll be exploring what wellbeing is, how it can be affected, and how photography and being outdoors can help improve our physical and mental health, but first, what is wellbeing:

 Simply put wellbeing is feeling well - whatever well means to any one individual.
-There are five main components of wellbeing: physical health, psychological health, social, spiritual, and intellectual.
+There are five main components of wellbeing: physical health, psychological health and the dimensions of social, spiritual, and intellectual wellbeing.
 Experiencing good physical and mental health, having a sense of purpose, being satisfied with your life and feeling fulfilled are all key indicators of high levels of wellbeing.
 Chronic illness, socioeconomic problems, trauma, emotional and physical abuse can have a significant impact on your levels of wellbeing leading to a downward spiral into a long-term negative state of not only mind but body.
 There is a comprehensive body of research showing poor mental health affects physical health and can shorten your life through increased risks to cancer, heart disease, stress, poor lifestyle choices and relationship difficulties.
 Our wellbeing is therefore critical to the quality of our lives and how we deal with the things that life will inevitably throw at us all.
 People with positive wellbeing often have greater resilience to illness, negative life events, and the plethora of problems modern life brings with it.

 Improving our wellbeing